 Here at Louisville, we have six residents, three first year and three second year.
 Residents are here for 24 months.
 The program is both didactic and clinical.
 About 60% of the time they're in the clinic working on patients, and the remainder of the time is made up of other activities.

-One of the biggest of drawing points and unique parts of this program are how clinically based they are.
-Most programs put you through a lot of rigorous academia and research, this both incorporates that, but also make sure that you come out with really great hand skills and a lot of really great knowledge on the clinical side of endodontics.
+One of the biggest, both drawing points and unique parts of this program are how clinically based they are.
+Most programs put you through a lot of rigorous academia and research.
+This both incorporates that, but also make sure that you come out with really great hands skills and a lot of really great knowledge on the clinical side of endodontics.

-Louisville offers several things that many other areas don't, it is a metropolitan area, so you have a wide draw of patients.
-And so we tend to see a high number of patients compared to many other InDesign programs.
+Louisville offers several things that many other areas don't.
+It is a metropolitan area, so you have a wide draw of patients, and so we tend to see a high number of patients compared to many other endodontic programs.

 Something I really had no idea also about Louisville is how amazing the food scene is here.
-And we have experienced so many incredible restaurants.
+I've experienced so many incredible restaurants.
 I've had some of the best food of my life here in Louisville, which is incredible.

 You would be hard pressed to find a better program than here at UofL and I think you're going to come out an amazing endodontist and have a really great time while you're here.